Storage & Back-up Workflow for Filmmakers

 What’s the best way to store video files?

-The best storage for video is to use the 3-2-1 data strategy, which means you must have at least three versions of every file (with one of those versions offsite).
-Which technology you use to store footage – from SSDs, to HDDs, RAIDs, or NAS systems – is largely a matter of budget and personal preference.
+The best storage for video is to use the 3-2-1 data strategy, which means you must have at least three versions of every video file (with one of those versions offsite).
+Which technology you use to store footage – from SSDs, to HDDs, RAIDs, or NAS systems – is largely a matter of budget and personal preference

 How do you store videos long term?